 Top tips for travelling by train in Ireland

-If you are choosing to use trains to travel around Ireland without a car, then try to book your tickets ahead of time.
+If you are choosing to use trains for getting around in Ireland without a car, then try to book your tickets ahead of time.
 This may save you some money over tickets bought on the day or a few days before.

 Travel around Ireland by bus

-Travelling by bus in Ireland is often the best way to get around Ireland without a car.
-Buses are budget-friendly, are in abundance in Dublin and other major cities such as Cork and Galway, and they serve lots more nationwide destinations than trains.
+Travelling by bus in Ireland is often the best way of seeing Ireland without a car.
+Buses are budget-friendly, are in abundance in Dublin and other major cities such as Cork and Galway, and serve lots more nationwide destinations than trains.

 There are also more direct inter-city connections by bus compared to trains.
 For example, there are no direct train services between Killarney and Limerick, but Bus Éireann, Ireland’s nationwide bus operator has a direct bus route between the two cities.